nompiloMalinga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr "A" "Z" | tr "c" "e" -Replace all characters A and c from input to Z and e respectively. tr -d "cC" -Create a script that removes all letters c and C from input. rev -a script that reverse its input.
+tr "A" "Z" | tr "c" "e" -Replace all characters A and c from input to Z and e respectively. tr -d "cC" -Create a script that removes all letters c and C from input. rev -a script that reverse its input. ut -d ':' -f 1,6 /etc/passwd | sort - script that displays all users and their home directories, sorted by users.